International Journal of Veterinary Sciences and Animal Husbandry

 How to cite this article:

-Oluwafemi RA, Akpodiete OJ and Bratte L. Carcass characteristics and serum chemistry of finisher pigs fed enzyme supplemented palm kernel cake based ration in partial replacement for maize.
-International Journal of Veterinary Sciences and Animal Husbandry.
-2017; 2(2): 01-04.
+Oluwafemi RA, Akpodiete OJ, Bratte L. Carcass characteristics and serum chemistry of finisher pigs fed enzyme supplemented palm kernel cake based ration in partial replacement for maize.
+Int J Vet Sci Anim Husbandry 2017;2(2):01-04.